 See Rainbow Bridge National Monument: A “Rainbow Turned to Stone”

 Often referred to as a natural wonder of the world, Rainbow Bridge is a sandstone arch that was created by millions of years of erosion.

 When the lake level is high, water laps up under the arch, which is reflected in the glassy surface below.
 It was named a national monument by President Taft in 1910.

 On foot, hikers can backpack along one of two trails that start near Navajo Mountain and lead to the bridge, which requires permits from the Navajo Nation.

-Lake Powell is located near many other attractions of the southwestern United States.
-This makes Lake Powell a great place to stop on a road trip or a place to use as a home base and take day trips around the area.
+As it’s near many other attractions of the southwestern United States, this makes Lake Powell a great place to stop on a road trip or a place to use as a home base and take day trips around the area.

 If you’re staying in Wahweap, the famed Horseshoe Bend on the Colorado River is only about 20 minutes away.
 In the same direction, the North Rim of the Grand Canyon is about two hours away.